 For instance, if you employ young people who are new to the workplace, you must ensure that they receive adequate information regarding health and safety in the workplace, as they may be unaware of the risks it presents.

 For people returning to your employment after a long period away, you should make them aware of major new developments in the workplace eg re-organisations.
 If you have introduced new ways of working since they last worked for you, they may need additional training.
+If staff need to acquire updated knowledge, identify it fully and agree an updated training programme with them.
+This will maximise involvement and commitment.
+See develop a staff training plan.

 Directors will need to know more about the finances, strategy and development objectives of the business than other workers.
 Read more on recruiting directors.